Promise and Peril: Stellar Contamination and Strict Limits on the Atmosphere Composition of TRAPPIST-1c from JWST NIRISS

-With the exception of CH$_4$, we find tight upper limits on the abundance of all the other molecules tested (H$_2$O, NH$_3$, CO), even in lower-mean molecular weight atmospheres dominated by N$_2$ or O$_2$ as the background gas (Figure \ref{fig:partialps}).
-We compare those limits, where available, with measured compositions of solar system planets.
-In particular, we highlight in Figure~\ref{fig:partialps} the amount of H$_2$O in Earth's N$_2$-dominated atmosphere (using 0.4\% as the mean mole fraction over the entire 1-bar atmosphere, although it can reach about one percent at sea level; \citealp{kasai_h2o_2011,kelsey_atmospheric_2022}), or the amount of CH$_4$ in Titan's atmosphere, assuming either a cloud-free Titan scenario (where one can see down to the surface) with 5\% CH$_4$, or a hazy scenario accounting for the fact that hydrocarbon haze opacity raises the effective surface pressure to $\sim$10\,mbar, and with a factor of three less methane in the upper atmosphere (see e.g. \citealp{charnay_titan_2014}.
-We find that similar amounts of water to what is observed in Earth's atmosphere are ruled out for TRAPPIST-1\,c, while the transmission spectrum alone is not sensitive enough to the CH$_4$ abundance to offer meaningful constraints on Titan-like atmospheres.
-Although our observations cannot rule out the presence of CH$_4$ either in thick 1--100\,bar pure-CH$_4$ atmospheres, or as a trace species in a N$_2$- or O$_2$-dominated atmosphere, CH$_4$ is unlikely on TRAPPIST-1\,c from a modelling standpoint because of its vulnerability to destruction via photochemistry \citep{turbet_modeling_2018}.
+We then turn to models that allow for lower atmospheric MMWs, where the infrared absorber can be a trace species rather than a dominant component --- representative of the atmospheres of some solar system planets.
+In this scenario, the background gas is N$_2$ or O$_2$, with only one of the aforementioned species as the active infrared absorber (Figure \ref{fig:partialps}).
+We compare these limits, where available, with measured compositions of solar system bodies.
+In particular, we highlight in Figure~\ref{fig:partialps} the amount of H$_2$O in Earth's N$_2$-dominated atmosphere (using 0.4\% as the mean mole fraction over the entire 1-bar atmosphere, although it can reach about one percent at sea level; \citealp{kasai_h2o_2011,kelsey_atmospheric_2022}), or the amount of CH$_4$ in Titan's atmosphere, assuming either a cloud-free Titan scenario (where one can see down to the surface) with 5\% CH$_4$, or a hazy scenario accounting for the fact that hydrocarbon haze opacity raises the effective surface pressure to $\sim$10\,mbar, and with a factor of three less methane in the upper atmosphere (see e.g. \citealp{charnay_titan_2014}).

+We find that similar amounts of water to what is observed in Earth's atmosphere are disfavored at the 2$\sigma$ level for TRAPPIST-1\,c, while the transmission spectrum alone is not sensitive enough to the CH$_4$ abundance to offer meaningful constraints on Titan-like atmospheres.
+Although our observations cannot rule out atmospheres where NH$_3$ or CH$_4$ make up the entire volatile budget (or are trace species in N$_2$- or O$_2$-dominated atmospheres), the presence of methane and ammonia is unlikely on TRAPPIST-1\,c from a modelling standpoint because of its vulnerability to destruction via photochemistry \citep{turbet_modeling_2018}.